 Now you you know how to effectively use the URL Builder, you’re well on your way to garnering even more insights about how your custom campaigns perform.
 Here are a few next steps to get your started:

 - Determine if a custom campaign is right for you.
-If you don’t know how to build a custom campaign (AKA you’re still focusing all of your efforts on Google AdWords), then there’s no reason to start tagging URLs out of the blue.
+If you don’t know how to build a custom campaign (AKA you’re still focusing all of your efforts on Google Ads), then there’s no reason to start tagging URLs out of the blue.

 - Determine your campaign strategy.
 Set measurable goals and determine the mediums you’ll use to achieve them.